LeanBelluscio/subscription-system/README.md

 ## 🤝 Assumptions <a name = "assumptions"></a>

 -   A subscription is detemined by the user and the campaing.
-An user can subscribe to multiples campaings
+A user can subscribe to multiples campaings
--   An user is identified by the email
+-   A user is identified by the email
 -   Private services (subscription service and email service) are secure and in a private network
 -   Public services (Publication service) is unsecure.
 It is in a public network in order to talk with UI, and in private network in order to talk with Subscription service.

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a docker container .
+See  [deployment](#deployment) for notes on how to deploy the project on a docker container ..

 ### Prerequisites